 Ask a parent, “What is your favorite TV show?”
 When they answer, ask them how it makes them feel to miss an episode.
 Do they continue to the next one without having watched the one prior?
 Why?
 How does it make them feel to skip an episode?
 Compare this to their child’s learning.
 When children miss a school day, they fall behind.
 They have trouble communicating this to teachers and parents, but they feel similarly to when you might miss an episode of your favorite show.

-Though the two most commonly documented barriers are health and transportation, reality is complex.
+Though the two most commonly documented barriers are health and transportation, the reality is much more complex.
 For instance, a mom may initially attribute her child’s missed days due to transportation.
 However, after meeting with her a few times, the team may learn that the family moved South because of a domestic violence issue.
 The event left the mother feeling scared, depressed, and isolated.
 This made it even more difficult to bring her child to school.

 In situations like these, the North Lawndale team will connect the parent to other families.
 This network builds social capital and helps the parent feel less alone.
 The team might also assist the mother with her resume so she may gain financial independence and not have to rely on her ex any more.
 When the parent is ready, the team promotes therapy.
 Again, while transportation was stated as the initial barrier, it certainly was not the only barrier.
 This is why it’s essential to build strong, trusting relationships with families.